adhikarinarayan/MS-EXCEL/README.md

 Software used - MS Excel

 ---
-Using the Vrinda Stor data, I have tried to answer the following questions with the help of a dashboard and KPI.
+Using the Vrinda Store data, I have tried to answer the following questions with the help of a dashboard and KPI.
 - comparison of sales and orders
 - monthwise highest sales and order
 - top 5 states in sales